- Getting spray foam insulation presents problems for homeowners

 Spray foam insulation might be good at keeping heat in and stopping energy wastage.
 But you can’t escape from the fact that most spray foam is made from unsustainable materials.

-You could opt for a more environmentally friendly insulation, such as cellulose insulation.
+You could opt for more environmentally friendly insulation, such as cellulose insulation.
 This alternative is made from recycled paper and other plant-based fibres, making it biodegradable, unlike spray foam insulation.

-Spray foam insulation can cause roof damage
+2. Spray foam insulation can cause roof damage

-Expansion and contraction causes gaps to appear in key parts of your roof, which decreases their structural integrity.
+When things heat up, they expand, and subsequently, when they cool down, they contract.
+This process of expansion and contraction can damage roofs.
+Expansion and contraction cause gaps to appear in key parts of your roof, which decreases their structural integrity.

 After a while of this process happening again and again, the likelihood of damage occurring increases.